PHCArchive

 Fanny Power ( Stevie Beck )

-Santa Claus ( Vern Sutton )
+Santa Claus is Coming to Town ( Vern Sutton , Philip Brunelle )

-Christmas carol ( Vern Sutton )
+Christmas Carol ( Vern Sutton , Philip Brunelle )

 Winter Wonderland ( Peter Ostroushko )